 It dried REALLY fast, and I continued by applying a second coat of my homemade chalk paint.
 After the second coat dried, I took some sandpaper and brushed along the edges and grooves of the mirror to let the wood show through.
 This isn’t required, but it does give it that worn, shabby-chic look.

-Apply Wax Over the Chalk Paint
+Apply Wax to Seal Chalk Paint

 Once you have the piece distressed to your liking (or if you are skipping the distressing), you just need to apply a furniture wax over top of the paint to protect the finish.
 You can buy furniture wax at the craft store, or a big box home improvement store.
 A clear wax will not change the color at all, just protect the wood and give it a little bit more of a sealed/coated appearance.

 Once you’ve applied the wax, you can wipe off the excess with an old t-shirt, rag, or a microfiber towel.
 Buff the wax with your cloth of choice and enjoy your final product!
 The wax usually takes at least 24 hours to cure and harden.
 Make sure you check the instructions on the wax brand you use so you know for sure.